cssearcy/AYS-Coding-in-R-Spr-2020/schedule.md

 This use of [clowns](https://peltiertech.com/bad-bar-chart-practices-or-send-in-the-clowns/) in bar charts is one of my favorites.
 You might also enjoy [pizza charts](http://getdolphins.com/blog/the-worst-graphs-of-2017/) or [these gems](https://www.distractify.com/humor/2017/05/26/cszBB/hilariously-bad-graphs).

+**Please post your reflection as a new post on iCollege by February 9.**
 <br>
 <br>